cozy/cozy.github.io/docs/install/manual.arch.md

 }
 ```

-Then, enable this configuration by creating a symbolic link to let know nginx of this configuration:
+Then, enable the configuration file of your virtual host by creating a symbolic link to let know nginx of this configuration:
 ```shell
 sudo mkdir -p /etc/nginx/sites-enabled sudo ln -s "/etc/cozy/sites-available/${instance_domain}.conf" /etc/nginx/sites-enabled/